Tamil literature: Sangam age

 The literature was classified into the broad categories of 'subjective' (akam) and 'objective' (puram) topics to enable the poetic minds to discuss any topic under the sun, from grammar to love, within the framework of well prescribed, socially accepted conventions.
-Subjective topics refer to the personal or human aspect of emotions that cannot be verbalized adequately or explained fully.
-It can only be experienced by the individuals and includes love and sexual relationship.

 Recognizing that human activities cannot take place in vacuum and are constantly influenced by environmental factors, human experiences, in general, and subjective topics in particular, are assigned to specific habitats.
-Accordingly, land was classified into five genres (thinai): kurinji (mountainous regions), mullai (forests), marutham (agricultural lands), neithal (seashore), paalai (wasteland).
+Accordingly, land was classified into five genres (thinai): mullai (forests), kurinji (mountainous regions), marutham (agricultural lands), neithal (seashore), paalai (wasteland).
 The images associated with these landscapes – birds, beasts, flowers, gods, music, people, weather, seasons – were used to subtly convey a mood, associated with an aspect of life.
 Kuruntokai, a collection of poems belonging to the Ettuthokai anthology demonstrates an early treatment of the Sangam landscape.
 Such treatments are found to be much refined in the later works of Akananuru and Paripaatal.
 Paripaatal takes its name from the musical Paripaatal meter utilised in these poems.
 This is the first instance of a work set to music.
 Akaval and kalippa were the other popular meters used by poets during the Sangam age.